How to Register a Sole Proprietorship in India: Process, Benefits & Legal Checklist

 3. Types of Proprietorship

-There is only one type, wherein a single person owns and controls the business.
+There is only one type of sole proprietorship, where a single person owns and controls the business.
 However, it can function under different models such as retail, service-based, manufacturing, or freelancing businesses.

 Various small businesses, including grocery stores, salons, boutiques, and retail shops, can operate as sole proprietorships.
 Additionally, small-scale traders and manufacturers can also establish their businesses under this structure.